Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

-A recent study on the GymbaROO designed and developed program: ‘Unlocking Potential’ (UP) – a daily 25 minute neuro-developmentally structured physical activity program for school aged children – clearly shows a statistically significant positive effect across children’s academic achievement, their NAPLAN results, behaviour, physical, social and emotional skills and overall happiness at school.
+A recent study on the GymbaROO-KindyROO designed and developed program: ‘Unlocking Potential’ (UP) – a daily 25 minute neuro-developmentally structured physical activity program for school aged children – clearly shows a statistically significant positive effect across children’s academic achievement, their NAPLAN results, behaviour, physical, social and emotional skills and overall happiness at school.

 Very importantly, these effects are holding in later literacy and numeracy assessments.

 This study has major implications for teaching strategies and the development and learning potential of all children.
 The results could not be more exciting for parents, schools and governments worldwide.

 For years now we have known of the importance of early movement experiences to later learning, it has just taken a long time for many educational institutions and governments to listen.
 Now we have an Australian study that offers further evidence of the importance of movement to learning.
 The results of this study are consistent with previous studies investigating the link between early motor skills and learning, including the Mornington Peninsula: ‘No Child Should Fail’ a pilot education and research study approved by the Victorian Education Department in 2008.